The Age of Adz: Personnel

 The album's liner notes provides limited information regarding the personnel.
-Prophet Royal Robertson is credited with all artwork except the pieces "Bar-Koom!", "Katora", and "Space Autos" by Scott Ogden.
+Prophet Royal Robertson is credited with all artwork.
+With images such as the pieces "Bar-Koom!", "Katora", and "Space Autos" by Scott Ogden.
 Shara Nova performs a solo on "Impossible Soul", and provides backing vocals throughout.
 St. Vincent sang backing vocals on "Now That I'm Older".

 Remixes

 The song "Vesuvius" was sampled in "Fade Away" by Social Club and Khleo Thomas, as well as in "Donald Trump" by Mac Miller.
 "All for Myself" was sampled in Asaiah Ziv and Kiya Lacey's "Babylon[ER]" and Kendrick Lamar's "Hood Politics".
 The song "Futile Devices" was remixed by Doveman – who produced Carrie & Lowell, Sufjan's seventh studio album – for the 2017 film Call Me by Your Name.